-Ghana has been one of the rapidly growing economies in Sub-Saharan Africa, with growth reaching 15 per cent in 2011.
+Ghana has been one of the rapidly growing economies in Sub-Saharan Africa, with growth reaching 7 per cent in 2019.
 Recent years have seen some macroeconomic turmoil, with growth declining to 4.4 per cent in 2014.
 According to the World Bank (n.d.), Ghana attained the lower middle-income status in 2011, and growth is projected to remain strong over the medium-term future.
 This is a continuation of steady growth at an average annual rate of 4.2 per cent between 1991 and 2002 and 6.3 per cent between 2003 and 2010.

 The rapid growth has also been reflected in successful poverty reduction.
-The official headcount poverty rate has dropped from 52 per cent in 1991-92 to 29 per cent in 2005-06.1 Since then, the pace of poverty reduction has declined somewhat, and in 2011-12 the headcount rate stood at 24 per cent (McKay et al. 2016).
+The official headcount poverty rate has dropped from 52 per cent in 1991-92 to 24 per cent in 2012-13.
+1 Since then, the pace of poverty reduction has declined somewhat, and in 2016-17 the headcount rate stood at 23 per cent (Ghana Statistical Service 2018).
 However, inequality has risen over the same period, as a result of which poverty reduction has not been as fast as it would have been without increased inequality.